decentraland/adr/content/ADR-164-quests.poc.md

 Using the predefined actions, the designer should be able to create a Quest definition with steps and requirements.
 The output of a quest definition is a graph which will be persisted in a convenient form.

+#### Personas

+Content creator is the user who would be applicable to create, edit or delete quests.
+This user would typically manage scenes somehow in order to add logic associated with the quests to them, but this might not be a mandatory trait in the future.

 ### Backend

 The Quests System will expose an API with convenient endpoints for Designers and Users.